 Consider, for example, a mechanical hand hook made by Ian Cochrane for an 18year-old boy who lost the use of his right arm as well as his legs in an accident.

-Sometimes known as the "handy hook", this gadget enables the boy to pick up and to learn some vocational trade when he has finished school.
+Sometimes known as the "handy hook", this gadget en-ables the boy to pick up and hold objects in his right hand.